 Plagiarism Policy of AIJR

-The scientific integrity as well as the peer-review process is the heart of scholarly publishing.
-As a part of our commitment to protect the integrity of the scholarly publications, we take the necessary steps in all aspects of publishing ethics.
+Scientific integrity as well as the peer-review process is the heart of scholarly publishing.
+As a part of our commitment to protect the integrity of scholarly publications, we take the necessary steps in all aspects of publishing ethics.
 Plagiarism takes many forms, from intentionally passing off someone else’s work as your own to unintentional paraphrasing someone else’s work without proper attribution.
-Does not matter in which form or to what extent, plagiarism always constitutes unethical behavior and unacceptable in academic publishing.
+Does not matter in which form or to what extent, plagiarism always constitutes unethical behavior and is unacceptable in academic publishing.

 Plagiarized articles are not allowed in any publication by AIJR.
 Even though plagiarism is a serious issue but it’s very easy to avoid by giving proper acknowledgment to the work of others.
 Before submitting the manuscript to any AIJR publications, the authors should ensure that they have written original works.
 In the case where authors have used someone else’s or own previously published work/words, that should be properly attributed through appropriate citation.
 The author shall remember to not use information obtained privately without explicit, written permission from the source; for instance, the knowledge gained through peer-reviewing of other’s work or through third party discussion.

-AIJR publisher is using iThenticate plagiarism software provided by CrossRef Similarity Check for the initial plagiarism detection but still if later on any article found to be plagiarized then appropriate action will be taken as per our ethical policy and that article might get retracted.
-Overall similarity index of the manuscript should not be more than 15% for research article and 20% for review article with limitation of less than 3% similarity from any individual source.
+AIJR publisher is using iThenticate plagiarism software provided by CrossRef Similarity Check for the initial plagiarism detection but still if later on any article is found to be plagiarized then appropriate action will be taken as per our ethical policy and that article might get retracted.
+Overall similarity index of the manuscript should not be more than 15% for research articles and 20% for review articles with a limitation of less than 3% similarity from any individual source.

 Similarity Check is a multi-publisher initiative to screen published and submitted content for originality.
 AIJR publisher uses the iThenticate software to detect instances of overlapping and similar text in submitted manuscripts which compare content against its database of periodicals, the Internet, as well as other wide-range databases of articles.
-AIJR publisher is committed to actively combating plagiarism and publishing original research.back to menu ↑
+AIJR publisher is committed to actively combating plagiarism and publishing original research.

 Plagiarism Detection Criteria

-The managing editor performs plagiarism detection during the review process or before acceptance of the manuscript.
-The time of plagiarism detection varies depending on the editor’s judgment, sometimes we check before initiating peer-review and sometimes before final publication and even sometimes before reviewing and publication both.
-It does not matter when the manuscript undergoes for plagiarism detection but it will go at least once from submission to the publication time period.
+The managing editor performs plagiarism detection during the review process or before the acceptance of the manuscript.
+The time of plagiarism detection varies depending on the editor’s judgment, sometimes we check before initiating peer-review and sometimes before final publication, and even sometimes before reviewing and publication both.
+It does not matter when the manuscript undergoes plagiarism detection but it will go at least once from submission to the publication time period.
 The iThenticate software generates a similarity report, highlighting the percentage overlap between the author’s submitted manuscript and already published material.
-We analyze the generated plagiarism report in the following two steps-back to menu ↑
+We analyze the generated plagiarism report in the following two steps-

 To determine overall content similarity, we manually check the plagiarism report for sources from where content has been reported to be plagiarized.
 If it includes any preprint server sharing the same author as in the submitted manuscript, that particular source gets excluded.
-Allowed similarity content for Review Article is up to 20%, and for all other types of articles, it’s up to 15% provided that similarity content shall be less than 3% for any individual source.back to menu ↑
+Allowed similarity content for Review Article is up to 20%, and for all other types of articles, it’s up to 15% provided that similarity content shall be less than 3% for any individual source.

 Similarity with Individual Source

 Sometimes manuscripts report shows overall low similarity percentage, but a higher percentage from a single source which is also considered as plagiarized.
 For such cases, the allowed similarity percentage explained above gets further scrutinized manually for the including source.
-Any individual source shall not constitute similar content of more than 3%.back to menu ↑
+Any individual source shall not constitute similar content of more than 3%.

 Summary of Allowed Similarity